GeorgeCasartelli/ClickSync/README.md

 ###### 18/12/2025
 Began to look into MultipeerConnectivity.
 Managed to get communication between devices and basic commands sent from master to slave devices (only start/stop).
 Next will be to sync the start/stop cmd between devices, and then add more cross device interaction such as tempo.

+###### 05/01/2026
+Added a new settings window for the network things instead of a new page.
+Seemed a lot cleaner and nicer, making it feel like its still part of the app.

+###### 10/01/2026
+Managed to sync up the metronomes!
+AppleSequencer from audiokit had differing startUp Times, so even though "start" command triggered at a commoon time, devices did not start together!
+Attmped to use `preroll()` but that didn't make much difference so implemented custom sequencer logic, with a frame size and by generating clicks in a chunk of upcoming time.
+Worked much better, although sometimes will not be synced.

+###### 14/01/2026
+Networked BPM control added, with new "Tempo Queue" options, which allows users to queue a tempo change at the end of a bar, with 4 customisable buttons available for users to be able to put the bpm that they want.
+This then allows for synchronised tempo changes for devices across the network!

 #### Cloning issues